Lake Jackson Child Custody Lawyer

 Further complicating matters, custody can also refer to both the responsibility of making choices in the child’s life, known as legal custody, and the actual location where the child stays, known as physical custody.
 What is best for your family and how a judge may award custody can depend on a wide range of factors.
 For example, if parents live far from one another it may be impractical to award joint physical custody.
 However, in these situations, a judge may still award joint legal custody while granting the non-custodial parent visitation rights.

 At JM Davis Law PLLC, we understand just how difficult matters of family law can be, especially when they involve the well-being of your children.
 Whether you are a divorcing spouse or a parent looking to revisit an existing custody agreement, you do not have to go through this struggle alone.
-Our Lake Jackson family law attorneys can provide compassionate advocacy you can rely on to see that the best interests of you and your family are upheld.
+Our Lake Jackson and Houston family law attorneys can provide compassionate advocacy you can rely on to see that the best interests of you and your family are upheld.

 Do you have questions about family law?
 We have answers.
 Contact our offices today and talk to an experienced attorney.